SF-24/Minecraft-2.0/README.md

 # MC-2.0 client

 ### About
-A fork of version 1.8.9 implementing changes which I believe wiykd benefit the game.
+A fork of version 1.8.9 implementing changes which I believe would benefit the game.
 A fork of Maven-MCP-1.8.9

 ### About the structure
 The code is split into two groups: Resources (assets, graphics, shaders etc.) and code.<br>